Keranik/COI-Extended/README.md

 165 New Recipes

-35 New Products
+40 New Products

-Bigger Storages - No throughput limits and more I/O
+Tier 5 Storages - No throughput limits and more I/O

+"Mega" Vehicle Version for Countable Product

 Faster Transports - Tier 4 Pipes and Belts

 Storage of (almost) all items

-New Battery Network System - Build three sizes of battery bank to build a back-up battery network
+New Re-Worked Battery Network System - Build three sizes of power exchanger to build a back-up battery network

-New Random Gen World Map - 150+ locations, tougher enemies, more of trades, contracts, loot, mines, settlements
+New Random Gen World Map Options - Up to 500+ locations, more of trades, contracts, loot, mines, settlements

 Improved Cargo Ship logic for reliable calculations